Updated: Apr 24

 I searched my local council's website in order to find out how I get an allotment.
 It's actually very simple, all you need to do is email the person in charge of allotments, asking if there are any spare plots available.
 If there aren't, then your name goes on the waiting list.

-I was given the email address of the person in charge of the association and thought it a good idea to contact them in order to introduce myself.
+I was able to obtain the email address of the chair of the allotment association and thought it a good idea to contact them in order to introduce myself.
 It does show that you are keen.
 Sadly, despite demonstrating that I was keen, after over a month I still hadn't heard anything from the council.

-The reason I was optimistic, though, is simply down to the fact that one of the problems with allotments, people get them and then try to do everything in one go.
-They very soon become disillusioned.
-The newly allocated plot tends to be in a mess, with old palettes, dilapidated sheds and lots of weeds, brambles and stinging nettles.
-The weeds do take over.
-The new Tennant sets-to trying to clear their new plot in one go.
-They spend a few hours up there and then might come back for a second go but after a while the initial enthusiasm soon wanes and visits become fewer and fewer, eventually giving up altogether.
+I was optimistic because the big problem with allotments is the work and time that's involved.
+When people are allocated a plot, they visit the site and then launch themselves into clearing or digging the whole thing in one go.
+The new allotment tends to be in a mess.
+Old palettes adorn the plot, there is very likely a dilapidated shed on the plot.
+It's always covered in weeds, brambles and stinging nettles - the weeds do take over.
+The new holder sets-to trying to clear their new acquisition in one go instead of breaking it into manageable chunks.
+Also, most people have to work and have difficulty sparing the time.
+They spend a few hours up there, perhaps come back for a second go but after a while the initial enthusiasm wanes and visits become fewer and fewer.
+Eventually they give up altogether.
 This is what I was banking on anyway.

 A friendly neighbour, who has a plot at the allotment, gave me a guided tour.
 This is actually a great idea because you can see at first hand the layout and state of the plots.
 If you do know anyone who has a plot on the site you have earmarked then ask them for the tour.
 Failing that, have a wander and introduce yourself to the other holders (they tend to be a chatty friendly lot).
 This because, despite the long waiting list, a guided tour highlights the many plots that are unattended, the owner's enthusiasm having waned.
 I eventually saw the one that looked the best (No. 23) and noticed that it hadn't been tended for quite a while.
 I say it looked the best, it was the least unkempt.

 I wrote again to the contact at the council and said that I'd had a guided tour, found a number of plots that weren't being looked after and that I quite liked No.23.
-After a few days, I got a rather curt reply stating that the waiting list was very long and that No.23 was taken.
-However, the sender was going to visit the site soon and give notice to anyone who hadn't been looking after their plot.
+After a few days, I received a reply stating that the waiting list was very long and that No.23 was taken.
+However, the council employee was going to visit the site soon and give notice to anyone who hadn't been looking after their plot.
 Point to remember - the council do regularly check on allotments and if they aren't of a sufficient standard, you will be warned and if you ignore it, you will be evicted.

 Anyway, it seemed to do the trick because one week later I received an email from the council stating that I could have No.23 if I wanted and please let them know within the week.
 I didn't want to appear too keen so I left it a couple of hours before replying that "yes please, I would like the plot".